natecostello/van_two_point_oh/blog/2022-1-23-24v-alternator/24v-alternator.md

 * Relay Pin 85 Coil+ (BLACK) TO C33-E Pin 6 Ignition
 * Relay Pin 86 Coil- (WHITE) TO C33-E Pin 2 Engine Run
 * Relay Pin 87 Normally Open contact (BLUE) TO 24V source duplex prewire (RED)
-* Relay Pin 30 Return contact (RED) TO "ENG RUN" signal return duplux prewire (BLACK)
+* Relay Pin 30 Return contact (RED) TO "ENG RUN" signal return duplex prewire (BLACK)

 We noticed that pins 4 and pins 9 were connected together (load shed ground in and load shed ground signal out) in the dummy C33-E connector that we removed, so we connected those to wires on the pigtailed connector just in case that important.
 It has no bearing on what were doing for the wakespeed.